MagpantayAT/VolleyAndroid/README.md

 # Post Data to API using Volley in Android
-How to setup Volley to Post data from Android to you API
+How to setup Volley to Post data from Android to you API.
+Tutorial video here https://youtu.be/jzy3Y4zMvMk, my reference https://www.geeksforgeeks.org/how-to-post-data-to-api-using-volley-in-android/

 ### Setting up Volley to your Android Project
 - Open your project then navigate to `app > Gradle Scripts > build.gradle(app)` then add this `implementation 'com.android.volley:volley:1.1.1'` to your dependencies.